-The Hayes School of Music at Appalachian State University is nestled at the base of Howard's Knob, the university is located in downtown Boone, NC (year-round pop.
+The Hayes School of Music at Appalachian State University is nestled at the base of Howard's Knob in downtown Boone, NC (year-round pop.
 15,000), a small town which thrives as one of the Southeast's premier tourism and outdoor recreation destinations.
 The nearby Blue Ridge Parkway and Pisgah National Forest provide a beautiful natural setting with unlimited possibilities for outdoor adventure.

 Named for Mariam Cannon Hayes, the Hayes School of Music enrolls more than 475 students pursuing careers in the following fields: Music Education, Music Performance, Music Therapy, Sacred Music, Composition and Theory, Music Industry Studies, Jazz Studies, Graduate Music Studies.
 These programs are supported by more than 50 faculty, numerous performance ensembles, and modern academic and performance facilities.
 Map of the Hayes School of Music on campus.

 The Hayes School of Music cultivates knowledge, skills, and human qualities related to teaching, creation, performance, business, appreciation, and therapeutic use of music.
 The School serves as a vibrant musical center for the campus and the region.

 We foster a caring, respectful, and inclusive community that focuses on individual student growth and development in the pursuit of musical artistry, academic excellence, and professional success.

 Noted for quality instruction by national and internationally recognized faculty musicians, Appalachian State University Hayes School of Music offers four undergraduate degree programs and three graduate level programs, as well as:

 - A music school of nearly 500 students who pursue and attain careers in music education, music business, music merchandising, sound recording technology, music therapy, sacred music, composition, performance and many academic fields of music